WillStevens/scrollreading/pipeline5/readme.md

 papervectorfield_closest3.c   TODO - this needs to be updated to user parameters.h for every parameter vectorfieldsmooth_64.c        TODO - this needs to be updated to user parameters.h for every parameter

+You will need to download a surface prediction zarr, and also have space for a temporary zarr.
+This is used for the output of papervectorfield_closest3.c and the input of vectorfieldsmooth64.c.

 Invoke them as follows:

-papervectorfield_closest3 0 4096
+papervectorfield_closest3 <surface zarr> <temporary zarr> 0 4096
-vectorfieldsmooth_64 0 4096
+vectorfieldsmooth_64 <temporary> <vectorfield zarr> 0 4096

 (Assuming you want to process slices 0 to 4096 starting at VOL_OFFSET_Z in parameters.json) These are single threaded programs.
-You can make use of multiple CPU cores by running separate processes for different parts of the Zarr, e.g. papervectorfield_closest3 0 2048 papervectorfield_closest3 2048 4096
+You can make use of multiple CPU cores by running separate processes for different parts of the Zarr, e.g. papervectorfield_closest3 <surface zarr> <temporary zarr> 0 2048 papervectorfield_closest3 <surface zarr> <temporary zarr> 2048 4096

 N.B.
 The zarr this produces (like pvfs_2025_10_19.zarr) doesn't open with pythons Zarr library - I've haven't yet worked out why.